Vietnam.vn - Nền tảng quảng bá Việt Nam

 Make the restoration process transparent

-Many comments on articles about the restoration of the Japanese Covered Bridge published in newspapers and social networks said that this project should have been widely introduced, from the scale of investment, implementation time, construction unit... to the selection of methods, principles and techniques of restoration and the team of experts, craftsmen... participating in the restoration process.
+Many comments on articles about the restoration of the Japanese Covered Bridge published in newspapers and social networks said that this project should have been widely introduced, from the scale of investment, implementation time, construction unit... to the selection of plans, principles and techniques of restoration and the team of experts, craftsmen... participating in the restoration process.
 If so, the public would know more clearly and be less "surprised" when they saw that after nearly two years of covering the construction for restoration, when the covering house was dismantled, a "strange Japanese Covered Bridge" was revealed in their eyes.

 1.jpg-1-.jpg